pleasureman/testimprovement/article/resource_management_english.md

 | cgroup/blkio/blkio.throttle.write_iops_device | 设置每秒写块设备的IO次数的上限。同样需要指定设备。 | --device-write-iops="" |

 ## 3.Details of Docker resource management and application examples
 In this section, we would elaborate all of resource management interfaces.
 For deepening understanding, test cases are added for some of them.
 Docker version is 1.11.0.
-If stress command is unavailable in docker image, you can install it by executing "sudo apt-get install stress".
+If the stress command is unavailable in docker image, you can install it by executing "sudo apt-get install stress".
 ### 3.1 memory subsystem
 #### 3.1.1 -m, --memory=""
 The option is to limit memory usage.
 It is relevant to cgroup/memory/memory.limit_in_bytes file.
 range: greater than or equal to 4M<br>
 unit：b,k,m,g<br>

-In default, a container can use unlimited memory until the memory of its host is exhausted.
+By default, a container can use unlimited memory until the memory of its host is exhausted.
-Make sure its relevant cgroup file by executing the following command.
+Verify the value of the relevant cgroup file by executing the following command.

     $ docker run -it --memory 100M ubuntu:14.04 bash -c "cat /sys/fs/cgroup/memory/memory.limit_in_bytes"
     104857600

 When the memory usage is limited to 100M, the value of the cgroup file is 104857600.
 The unit is Byte.
-It means that 104857600 Bytes are equal to 100M.
+It means that 104857600 Bytes are equal to 100MB.

-The memory of its host is as follow.
+The memory information of its host is as follow.

     $ free
               total        used        free      shared  buff/cache   available